stong3/sihnpy/README.md

 The package is separated in distinct modules with their own rationale, explanation, use cases and limitations.
 Please visit the documentation for specific information on each module.
 Below is a quick summary of each available module:

-   - Datasets: Contains a subset of the Prevent-AD Open data which can be used to test functionalities of the package
+   - **Datasets**: Contains a subset of the PREVENT-AD Open data which can be used to test functionalities of the package
-   - Fingerprinting: Computes individual-specific signatures of variables and the related metrics
+   - **Fingerprinting**: Computes individual-specific signatures of variables and the related metrics
-   - Spatial extent: Computes individual-specific measures of how "abnormal" regions across the brain are compared to pre-computed thresholds
+   - **Spatial extent**: Computes individual-specific measures of how "abnormal" regions across the brain are compared to pre-computed thresholds
+   - **Sliding-window**: Sample selection tool to create overlapping subgroups of individuals within a sample

 While I try my best to simplify the concepts as much as possible, note that **an understanding of Python's basics is probably necessary** to run most of the modules.